 On top of the principle of international solidarity that should drive the EU, the bloc’s colonial past and its current global trade relations highlight a historical responsibility for many of the conflicts ravaging the globe.
 Climate change is no exception to this list of EU-induced conflicts.

 Yet, people displaced by climate disasters or environmental degradation do not meet the legal definition of ‘refugee’ and often slip under the radar of the public debate.
-Recognising this growing need to identify the demographics of climate refugees, researchers from the University of Bologna released on behalf of the Climate of Change campaign a report entitled “Beyond Panic?
+Recognising this growing need to identify the demographics of climate migrants, researchers from the University of Bologna released on behalf of the Climate of Change campaign a report entitled “Beyond Panic?
 Exploring climate mobilities”.

 Climate change is a significant cause of migration and recent studies estimated that by 2050 it may force 216 million people to leave their homes.
 It is important to note that this figure relates to internal migration, and not cross-border, as these movements are often framed.